DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - **description** (String) The description of the dashboard.
 - **is_read_only** (Boolean) Whether this dashboard is read-only.
 - **notify_list** (List of String) The list of handles of users to notify when changes are made to this dashboard.
 - **reflow_type** (String) The reflow type of a new dashboard layout.
 Set this only when layout type is ‘ordered’.
 If set to ‘fixed’, the dashboard expect all widgets to have a layout, and if it’s set to ‘auto’, widgets should not have layouts.
+Valid values are `auto`, `fixed`.
 - **template_variable** (Block List) The list of template variables for this dashboard. (see [below for nested schema](#nestedblock--template_variable))
 - **template_variable_preset** (Block List) The list of selectable template variable presets for this dashboard. (see [below for nested schema](#nestedblock--template_variable_preset))
 - **url** (String) The URL of the dashboard.